 WHAT ARE THE AIA/CES LEARNING OBJECTIVE REQUIREMENTS?

 AIA/CES requires that all providers submit learning objectives for each program they register.
-There is a minimum requirement of 4 learning objectives per hour for continuing education courses.
-Please note that if your course is HSW 3 of 4 of your objectives must be to that effect.
+There is a minimum requirement of 4 learning objectives per course for continuing education courses.
+Please note that if your course is HSW 3 of 4 of your objectives must be specifically related to HSW content.

 AIA/CES strives to maintain the highest standards of education, and as such, utilizes all tools available to consistently improve and train providers.
 Learning objectives are proven to be an extremely effective tool for assessing whether student outcomes are accomplished and whether a presenter has successfully taught the material.

 A learning objective is an explicit statement that clearly expresses what the student will be able to do after taking a course.
 It is an observable and measurable student outcome statement.
 A learning objective identifies what behavior(s) a student must demonstrate in order for the instructor to know that the planned learning took place.